 As a bespoke software development house, quality is key.
 We have been using “Branch per Task” for years and have learned some key lessons along the way.

 The following list should get you up to speed very quickly with “Branch per Task” and if you stick to these 7 golden rules of “Branch per Task” you’ll be branching and merging like a pro in no time.

 1 – Keep your branches small

 Long running branched can cause a headache when it comes to merge, especially if there is a large team working on a project.
+You may have come across the Salesforce Benefits of using a proper customer relationship management software to manage your customers, but that simply wouldn’t suffice for management.
 Long running tasks should be sprints, with the work split into tasks.

 2 – Stick to the scope of your task

 If you’re working on a task, and you happen to notice a bug on an unrelated component, leave it alone and raise it as a task.
 The chances are another developer is already due to fix it or already has.
 Not only will you cause a merge conflict, you’ll be doing the work twice.
 Stay focused on the task at hand, try not to cross the streams.
 Merge conflicts are an indication that the scope of your work has crossed with someone else, at this point you should talk as a team.

 Accountability (blame) and code reviews are much easier if the task branch only contains changes related to the task.

 When working on a task branch, check in regularly.
 Sometimes it’s necessary to compare how your code works now with how it worked before.
 This is especially important when re-factoring or if some code has just stopped working completely.
 Being able to trace your steps is a real advantage.

 If you are about to re-base, “cherry pick” or simply merge another branch into the branch you are working on, make sure any pending changes are checked in first.
 You’ll need somewhere to go back to if it all goes wrong.